ranellereyes/TechMonster/README.md

 ## What is this project?

-This is planned to be a single-paged application that will allow users to view videos on Youtube that are tutorials and/or guides for certain characters in their favorite Fighting Video Game.
+This is planned to be a single-paged application that will allow users to view videos on Youtube from the most prominent Fighting Game Community content creators that include online replays, tournament replays, and other noteworthy videos.
+Also include the ability to sort videos by certain categorial standards.

+Future versions of the product will be able to webcrawl YouTube for tutorials and guides (start small with MVPs and then work our way up to here).

 ### How?